 If you are among those who primarily donate cash or write a check in response to a charitable solicitation, you may want to consider taking a more thoughtful and strategic approach to your charitable giving.

-Step 1.
-Discover and document your charitable giving mission
+1. Figure out your charitable giving mission

 Incorporating your values, life experiences, interests, and close relationships into your charitable giving strategy can bring new purpose and clarity to your giving.
 One way to accomplish this is to create a “charitable mission statement” that summarizes the purpose of your giving.

 Answering the following questions can help you create your charitable mission statement: